Ten Classroom Strategies for Teaching the Civil War

 5) Civil War In4 Video Presentations

-Assign each student one of the Civil War Trust's In4 videos.
+Assign each student one of the American Battlefield Trust's In4 videos.
 Give students a week to watch the video as a homework assignment before they present their video to the class.
 Each student in the class receives a 3 x 5 note card for each video presented.
 For each video, they will complete a “3-2-1 Note Card” based on their peers' presentations, noting the following on the card:

 - Three important things they learned from the presentation.

 - Two things about which they would like to know more.

 - One thing from the video that will stick with them.